georgalis/pub/know/llm/6959/67e6/coinage-SKILL.md

   the form's accumulated penumbra rather than repeating its content.
 - **0.5** Rotation enforced past the third appearance.
 - **0.0** Verbatim.
 Identity of the form is the point.

+Regions: `verbatim` 0.00-0.15, `stable` 0.15-0.50, `rotating`
+0.50-0.85, `dissolving` 0.85-1.00. **A recurrence meant to be recognized --- a running joke, a refrain, a catchphrase --- belongs in `stable`.** Rotation is what makes a concept accumulate; it is also what stops a gag from landing, because the reader must recognize the return before it can be funny.

 Failure low outside its context: flat reiteration.
 Recurrence that merely duplicates produces tedium, and the reader's investment falls